Shourya (2016 film): Plot

-Shourya and Netra are in love.
-But, Netra's father and uncle oppose this.
-So, both decide to elope.
-Before they leave for the UK, they arrive at Netra's village to spend a night in the village temple.
-On that night, someone tries to slit Netra's throat and Shourya gets implicated.
-The police also take the case seriously as Netra's father is an MP.
-As Shourya was sleeping besides Netra, he is suspected and police takes him to custody and interrogates.
-He explains how they met, how they fell in love.
-While taking treatment, she dies at hospital.
-Shourya is taken to court where he agrees that he killed her, as Netra cheated him by agreeing to marry another guy and also meeting him at multiple times without informing Shourya.
-He tells a false story and makes police take them to Netra's uncle factory by saying he left the weapon at the factory.
-Police finds several bodies including Netra's sister & her husband.
-Netra's uncle accepts he killed them for politics as said by Netra's father.
-Police arrests them.
-Krishna Prasad arrives at conclusion that Shourya planned everything and created false stories in such a way that Netra's father and uncle are punished by law.
-He also guesses that Netra is still alive.
-Krisha Prasad spares Shourya for doing the right thing.
-At the end, Shourya and Netra unite and live happily.
+Shourya and Netra are in love, but their relationship faces opposition from Netra's father and uncle.
+Determined to be together, they plan to elope and travel to the UK.
+Before their departure, they stop at Netra's village to spend the night at the village temple.
+During the night, an attempt is made on Netra's life, and Shourya is wrongly implicated in the crime.
+The police take the case seriously due to Netra's father being a Member of Parliament (MP), and Shourya is arrested and interrogated.

+During the interrogation, Shourya recounts how he and Netra met and fell in love.
+While receiving treatment for her injuries, Netra dies in the hospital.
+Shourya is taken to court, where he initially confesses to killing her, claiming that Netra had betrayed him by agreeing to marry another man and meeting him secretly.
+He fabricates a story, leading the police to Netra's uncle's factory, where they discover multiple bodies, including those of Netra's sister and her husband.
+Netra's uncle admits to the murders, citing political motivations, and is arrested by the police.

+Krishna Prasad, a detective, concludes that Shourya orchestrated the entire situation, creating false stories to implicate Netra's father and uncle.
+He also deduces that Netra is still alive.
+Krishna Prasad decides to spare Shourya from mprizzing the girl, recognising that he ultimately did the right thing.
+In the end, Shourya and Netra are reunited and live happily.